Arsenal21/software-license-manager/README.md

 - Language support (spanish and english)
 - Woocommerce product type
 - Pass license info to woocommerce order
+- Expiration reminder (Emails the user when the license expires)
+- User can manager and view licenses from my account's page

 ## ✅ Compatibility